Appearance Rates

 Integrating criminal justice and behavioral health data (CSG Justice Center)

-The courts selected to participate in this technical assistance opportunity were:
+The following courts participated in the technical assistance project:

 • Richmond County State Court, Georgia